hbctraining/DGE_workshop_salmon_online/lessons/01b_DGE_setup_and_overview.md

 ### Creating metadata

 Of great importance is keeping track of the information about our data.
-At minimum, we need to atleast **have a file which maps our samples to the corresponding sample groups that we are investigating**.
+At minimum, we need to at least **have a file which maps our samples to the corresponding sample groups that we are investigating**.
 We will use the columns headers from the counts matrix as the row names of our metadata file and have single column to identify each sample as "MOV10_overexpression", "MOV10_knockdown", or "control".

 ```r
 ## Create a sampletable/metadata